See the Northern Lights in Iceland

 It's fairly easy to spot the northern lights in Iceland and we've got the best Northern lights tours.

 Tiny particles, protons and electrons caused by electronic storms on the sun (solar wind), are trapped in the earth's magnetic field and then begin to spiral back and forth along the magnetic lines of force - circle around the magnetic pole, so to speak.
 While rushing around endlessly in their magnetic trap, some particles escape into the earth's atmosphere.
 They begin to hit molecules in the atmosphere and these impacts cause the molecules to glow, thus creating the aurora.

 You have a chance of seeing the northern lights, or aurora borealis, in Iceland whenever it is fully dark and not cloudy.
 That basically means from about September to March for the best displays – although you might be lucky enough to see a little bit in early April and late August too.
 But if you're really serious about seeing the northern lights you should visit Iceland when it is statistically darkest and clearest.
 The nights are nice and long from November to February and of those four months, December and February are (on average) slightly less cloudy.

-Dress up extra warm; because the more you're wearing, the longer you'll comfortably be able to stay outside waiting and/or watching.
-And remember that clear nights tend to be cold nights.
+Remember to dress up extra warm; because the more you're wearing, the longer you'll comfortably be able to stay outside waiting and/or watching the magnificent display, and clear nights tend to be cold nights.